pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Finding a mentor

-This company was [Compono](https://compono.com) and that interviewer who was interested in my career was the CTO, [Nikolay Nemshilov](https://www.linkedin.com/in/nikolay-nemshilov-07878b14/).
+This company was [Compono](https://compono.com) and that interviewer who was interested in my career was the CTO, [Nikolay](https://www.linkedin.com/in/nikolay-nemshilov-07878b14/).

 I joined Compono a few weeks later and began working closely with Nikolay on the delivery of several projects.
 I spoke up and did my best to support during planning activities.
 But most valuable to me was the feedback in our regular one on one sessions.